StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 println!("y{}", y);
 ```

-In Rust, you can override the default behavior by implementing `Clone` or `Copy` for a custom-type.
+In Rust, you can override the default behavior by implementing `Clone` or `Copy` for a custom type.
 The mechanics are similar to custom move/copy assign/construct operators in C++.

 ```c++
 struct X {